Gurdon, Arkansas: Public education

 Elementary and secondary education is provided by the Gurdon School District, which leads students to graduate from Gurdon High School.
 The school's mascot is the Go-Devil with purple and gold as the school colors.

 Public libraries

 Gurdon is supported by the Cabe Public Library, which is a branch library of the Clark County Library System.

 Gurdon Light

-The town is known for the "Gurdon Light", a series of unexplained phenomena which occur in a wooded area by railroad tracks.
+The town is especially known for the "Gurdon Light", a series of unexplained phenomena which occur in a wooded area by railroad tracks.
 Viewers have reported a light or lights hovering in mid-air.
 Local folk legend explains the light appearances as a deceased railwayman's lantern.
 Scientific work on the origin of the lights has proven inconclusive.
 The light has been featured on local media and on the TV show Unsolved Mysteries.